Native Extrapolation Awareness in Flow-Based Conditional Generation: Experiment Details

 \subsection{Cross-Domain Style Transfer Details}

 \textbf{Dataset.} We perform a cross-domain translation task mapping grayscale MNIST digits ($1\times32\times32$) to RGB SVHN digits ($3\times32\times32$).

-\textbf{Model Architecture.} We use a U-Net backbone similar to the weather temperature forecasting experiment, but with a stronger dual-conditioning mechanism to preserve high-frequency structural details: \begin{itemize} \item \textbf{Input Concatenation:} Unlike the pure cross-attention approach, here we explicitly concatenate the conditioning image $c$ (1 channel) with the noisy state $x_t$ (3 channels) at the model input, resulting in a 4-channel input tensor.
-This provides strong spatial guidance for the digit structure. \item \textbf{Cross-Attention:} Additionally, $c$ is processed by a shallow condition encoder (1 ResBlock) and injected via cross-attention at resolutions $16\times16$ and $8\times8$. \item \textbf{Backbone:} The U-Net has channel widths of [64, 64, 128] with attention layers at the two lower resolutions. \end{itemize}
+\textbf{Model Architecture.} We use a U-Net backbone similar to the weather temperature forecasting experiment, but with a stronger dual-conditioning mechanism to preserve high-frequency structural details.
+For \textbf{input concatenation}, we explicitly concatenate the 1-channel conditioning image $c$ with the 3-channel noisy state $x_t$ at the model input, providing strong spatial guidance for the digit structure.
+Additionally, $c$ is processed by a shallow condition encoder (1 ResBlock) and injected via \textbf{cross-attention} at the $16\times16$ and $8\times8$ resolutions.
+The \textbf{backbone} utilizes channel widths of [64, 64, 128] with attention layers at the two lower resolutions.

-\textbf{Training \& Inference.} The model is trained using AdamW with a learning rate decay schedule.
-For inference, we employ a 4th-order Runge-Kutta (RK4) integrator with $N=50$ steps.
+\textbf{Training \& Inference.} The model is trained for 500,000 training steps using AdamW with a learning rate decay schedule.
+For inference, we perform $N=50$ steps.